 You don’t have to stay inside of the walls to enjoy Cartagena.
 Walking from Getsemani to the Plaza de los Coches is safe and it only takes about seven minutes.
 This itinerary suggests things to do in both neighborhoods.

 Family run with a balcony: The Casa Córdoba Estrella Hotel is located smack in the middle of the walled city.
-They have a library (yes!), a junior suite with a balcony and a small pool (which you will want because it’s hotter than hell in Cartagena).
+They have a library (yes!), a junior suite with a balcony and a small pool (which you will want because it’s so dang hot in Cartagena).
 Check out reviews and book through Trip Advisor or Booking.com.

 Day 1: Museums, Churches and Plazas